What LEED credits is the Main Library Pursuing?

 MRc2 – Construction Waste Management: During the construction of this facility, over 75% of waste generated was diverted from the landfill.
 Whenever possible, construction debris was taken to nearby facilities to be recycled.

 MRc4 – Recycled Content: Over 10% of the materials used to construct the Dayton Metro Main Library contained recycled content.
 Using materials with recycled content significantly reduces the environmental impacts associated with utilizing virgin materials.
 Products such as steel framing, carpeting, insulation and drywall were selected with high-recycled content value to help achieve this level of recycled content.

 EQc3.1 – Construction IAQ Management: Considering we spend the majority of our lives indoors, the project team felt it was imperative to maintain an excellent indoor air quality.
 To do so, the team took special precautions to keep the building and HVAC systems clean during construction.

 EQc4 – Low-Emitting Materials: Volatile Organic Compounds (VOCs) are carbon compounds that off-gas at normal room temperature, emitting harmful chemicals into the air.
 The paints, coatings, adhesives, and sealants used in this space contained little to no VOCs.

 EQc7.1 – Thermal Comfort, Design: HVAC systems were designed according to ASHRAE’s Thermal Comfort Standard, ASHRAE 55-2004.
 This standard emphasizes comfort criteria to improve occupant productivity and satisfaction.

-IDc2 – LEED Accredited Professional: Multiple LEED Accredited Professionals were involved in the design and construction of the Dayton Metro Library Northwest Branch.
+IDc2 – LEED Accredited Professional: Multiple LEED Accredited Professionals were involved in the design and construction of the Dayton Metro Main Library.
 These individuals worked together to help the project pursue LEED Certification in the most effective manner possible.